-(1) This manual supports the Governance Rule, Schedule 2 – Delegation of Academic Matters of the Governance Rule, and the Awards and Graduation Policy and its associated Schedules.
-In the event of an inconsistency between lower level policy documents and a Rule(s) or Schedule to the Rule(s), the Rule(s) made by Council prevails to the extent of the inconsistency.
+(1) This manual supports the Governance Rule, the Awards and Graduation Policy and their associated Schedules.
+In the event of an inconsistency between lower-level policy documents and a Rule(s) or Schedule to the Rule(s), the Rule(s) made by Council prevails to the extent of the inconsistency.

-(3) For information on designing, managing and reviewing courses offered by the University refer to the Course Management and Assessment Procedure Manual.
+(3) For information on courses, including designing, managing, and reviewing courses offered by the University, please refer to the Course Management and Assessment Manual.

-(4) For information on admission and enrolment at the University refer to the Admission and Enrolment Procedure Manual – Coursework Programs.
+(4) For information on admission at the University please refer to the Admission Procedure Manual – Coursework Programs.

-(5) This manual is designed to provide clear and concise directions for staff and students of the University when designing, managing, reviewing programs and when recommending the introduction or discontinuation of coursework programs offered by the University.
+(8) This manual is designed to provide clear and concise directions for the staff of the University of Newcastle (University) when designing, managing, and reviewing programs, and when recommending the introduction or discontinuation of coursework programs offered by the University.

-(6) The Program Management Procedure Manual (Coursework) applies to coursework programs and awards created and offered by the University of Newcastle including:
+(10) This manual applies to coursework programs and awards created and offered by the University including: